 was appointed Program Director in January 2010, with overall responsibility for the Foundation’s Arts program.
 Before joining Irvine, Josephine was Vice President of Programming and Planning for the Music Center in Los Angeles, where she founded the programming department in 2003 and launched several groundbreaking initiatives.
 Previously, she was a Program Officer at the Getty Foundation, managing funding in the areas of arts leadership development, Los Angeles cultural organizations, arts education research and arts policy.
 Also at the Getty, she was Research Associate at the Research Institute, creating and implementing a multi-year investigation of the connections between art making and civic participation.
 Earlier, Josephine worked as an independent consultant to cultural organizations around the country, producing large and small-scale performance events.
 She was the Community Arts Coordinator for the King County Arts Commission in Seattle before moving to California in 1989.
-For the city of Los Angeles, she currently serves as Vice President of the Cultural Affairs Commission.
+For the city of Los Angeles, she served as Vice President of the Cultural Affairs Commission and Chair of the city’s Cultural Master Plan Advisory Committee.
 She is a former Loeb Fellow at Harvard University’s Graduate School of Design, an award that supported her research on informal, nonprofessional art making and its relationship to individual and community vitality.
 A graduate of the University of Texas at Austin, Josephine earned her Master of Fine Arts degree in theater from the University of Washington.

 Read Josephine's blog posts.